GUIDE THE SPACEMAN THROUGH THE CASTLE AND DEFEAT THE WIZARD.

 - One of the Elder Worm's slave races, the Thane, fits this trope even more, what with their body-obscuring cloaks, their demon worship, and their chanting.

-- Rifts has the Three Galaxies setting, a Space Opera setting with ray guns, Eldritch Abominations, space ships powered by magic, and psychic/superpowered galactic guardians who are essentially Lensman turned Up to Eleven.
+- The Three Galaxies setting, a Space Opera setting with ray guns, Eldritch Abominations, space ships powered by magic, and psychic/superpowered galactic guardians who are essentially Lensman turned Up to Eleven.
 One of the major intergalactic powers is the United Worlds of Warlock, a variation of The Federation where Sufficiently Analyzed Magic and Magitek are the norm and the head of state is a literal Space Elf.

 - Most Final Fantasy games take place in a setting like this.